 Being a Bonner Scholar involves a commitment not only to service, but also to learning how to be an effective change agent for one’s campus, community, and beyond.
-Ideal Bonner candidates are passionate about civic engagement and eliminating systematic inequalities, demonstrate community involvement, embrace working in a team setting, have leadership potential, and a commitment to the Bonner mission of “Access to Education & Opportunity to Serve.”
+Ideal Bonner candidates are passionate about community engagement and eliminating systematic inequalities, demonstrate community involvement, embrace working in a team setting, have leadership potential, and a commitment to the Bonner mission of “Access to Education & Opportunity to Serve.”

-Bonner is founded on six common commitments:
+Nationally, the Bonner Program is founded on six common commitments:

 - Diversity We respect and embrace the many dimensions of diversity in our private and public lives.

 - Social Justice We advocate for fairness, impartiality, and equality while addressing systemic social and environmental issues.

 - International Perspective We develop international understanding that enables us to participate successfully in a global society.

 - Spiritual Exploration We explore personal belief while respecting the spiritual practices of others.